allwinzeno/SimpleReportGeneratorLibrary/README.md

 ### Prerequisites
-This library is built usign .Net standard 2.0.
+This library is built using .Net standard 2.0.
 The .Net framework complying with the .Net standard 2.0 is required.

 ## Authors
 Satheeshkumar Krishnsamy